r-parikh/TB_Burden-List/README.md

 # How to get the results?
 1. install and initialize Docker CLI
-2. run the following command for Nigeria (specific)
+2. run the following command without quotes for Nigeria (specific)

-docker pull rutulparikh/tb-wf:nigeria
+"docker pull rutulparikh/tb-wf:nigeria"

 The command will pull the image from docker.io, to get the result

-docker run rutulparikh/tb-wf:nigeria
+"docker run rutulparikh/tb-wf:nigeria"

 3. run the following command for general (non-specific)

-docker pull rutulparikh/tb-wf:parametrized
+"docker pull rutulparikh/tb-wf:parametrized"

 It will pull the image from docker.io, to get the result for specific country

-docker run rutulparikh/tb-wf:parameterized country=Kenya
+"docker run rutulparikh/tb-wf:parameterized country=Kenya"

 This will get you the result of Kenya TB Burden data.
 You can put other countries in place of Kenya.